squid-cache/squid-cache.github.io/Squid-2.6.rst

   * ETag
   * MAXHOSTNAMELEN cleanup
   * Connection pinning
+  * Bug #802: squid should report username in stats when auth is enabled
+  * Bug #907: patch to suppress version string in HTTP headers and HTML error pages
+  * Bug #1326: Correctly use search path from /etc/resolv.conf

 And there is some upcoming projects which may get included if they make it in time: